Keeping your Google Analytics data clean

 All these situations create problems.

-6. The GDPR bogeyman and cookies
+4. The GDPR bogeyman, personal data, and cookies

 One way to have really clean Google Analytics data is to stop gathering it, because, for example, you think cookies are personal data, and have been scared witless by European data privacy law.

-So very occasionally we see firms who disable Google Analytics cookies for website visitors by default (sometimes advised by over-zealous website developers) which cripples your firm’s single largest source of market intelligence.
+So occasionally we see firms who disable Google Analytics cookies for website visitors by default (sometimes advised by over-zealous website developers) which cripples your firm’s single largest source of market intelligence.

 Read about why Google Analytics data is not personal in the GDPR sense of the term, and this to understand cookie policies across global lawfirms we analysed.